 Backpacking around Southeast Asia should be on every traveler’s bucket list.
-Having so many beautiful sights, rich cultures and untouched nature, makes it a destination of a lifetime.
-Not surprisingly, travellers from all over the world are heading there in flocks.
+Having so many beautiful sights, rich cultures and untouched nature makes it a destination of a lifetime.
+Not surprisingly, travelers from all over the world are heading there in flocks.

 However, with so many foreigners on the ground of what are extremely poor countries, it’s not surprising that a number of travel scams have become common practice.
 Luckily for visitors, these travel scams seem to take a very similar nature no matter where you are; with a bit of knowledge, they can be easily avoided.
 Here is a list of 5 of the most common travel scams in Southeast Asia and some tips on how to avoid them.
 Have a wonderful and safe trip!

 01 | The powdered milk scam

 This scam is extremely common in Cambodia, particularly in the Siem Reap region, around large attractions such as Angkor Wat.
 Usually, an incredibly adorable small child will come up to you and ask if you would buy some powdered milk from the local shop for him to feed his baby sibling.

 Obviously, anyone with a heart will immediately buy the powdered milk but, as soon as the charitable tourist has left, the milk is returned to the local shop and the proceeds split.
 Although this might not seem very harmful, the sad truth is that these children are being used by local mafias who treat them extremely badly.
 Supporting this scam is only encouraging this terrible form of child exploitation.

 Always remember that buying anything from children only encourages their parents to keep those children begging in the streets, while preventing them from going to the school.
 Unfortunately, buying postcards, milk or any other items from children on the streets does not help them but it does quite the opposite.

 02 | The rogue hotspot